 The Association must not store and retain Personal Data indefinitely.
 It must ensure that personal data is only retained for the period necessary.
-The Association shall ensure that all Personal Data is archived and destroyed in accordance with the periods specified within its Data Retention procedure and schedule at Appendix 4.
+The Association shall ensure that all Personal Data is archived and destroyed in accordance with the periods specified within its Data Retention procedure and schedule.